shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/README.md

     <a> <p> <br> <b> <strong> <i> <ul> <ol> <li> <h2> <h3> <h4> <h5>
     ```

     * **Tips:**

         * When it comes to increasing your app sales, it is important that potential customers feel completely informed about your products and services.
 To this end, you should provide a description that is meaningful, detailed, and easy to understand, even for people with very little technical knowledge.
 Explain step-by-step how your app works and how to use it to achieve the desired result.
 Of course, your app description should be accompanied by clean HTML source code.

         * Video content increases awareness, trust and has proven to convert potential customers better than other content types.
-Help your customers better understand your app or service with explainer videos, product demos, tutorials, etc. You can embed max.
-2 YouTube videos in your app description.
+Help your customers better understand your app or service with explainer videos, product demos, tutorials, etc. You can embed maximum 2 YouTube videos in your app description.

     {% hint style="information" %}
     You can no longer advertise your Shopware certificates within the app description, in your app images, or in your manufacturer profile.
 The manufacturer/partner certificates are dynamically loaded at the end of each app description and published by us.